Common Sense: III. Thoughts on the Present State of American Affairs

 During the American Revolutionary War, the British implemented several policies which allowed fugitive slaves fleeing from American enslavers to find refuge within British lines.
 Writing in response to these policies, Paine wrote in the third section that Britain "hath stirred up the Indians and the Negroes to destroy us".

 Paine suggested that a congress may be created in the following way: each colony should be divided in districts, and each district would "send a proper number of delegates to Congress."
 Paine thought that each colony should send at least 30 delegates to Congress and that the total number of delegates in Congress should be at least 390.
 The Congress would meet annually and elect a president.

-Each colony would be put into a lottery; the president would be elected, by the whole congress, from the delegation of the colony that was selected in the lottery.
+Each colony would be put into a lottery.
+The president would be elected, by the whole congress, from the delegation of the colony that was selected in the lottery.
 After a colony was selected, it would be removed from subsequent lotteries until all of the colonies had been selected, at which point the lottery would start anew.
 Electing a president or passing a law would require three-fifths of the congress.

 IV.
-On the Present Ability of America, With Some Miscellaneous Reflections
+Of the Present Ability of America, With Some Miscellaneous Reflections

 The fourth section of the pamphlet includes Paine's optimistic view of America's military potential at the time of the revolution.
 For example, he spends pages describing how colonial shipyards, by using the large amounts of lumber available in the country, could quickly create a navy that could rival the Royal Navy.

-Impact and response
+Response and impact

+In response to Common Sense, Rev. Charles Inglis, then the Anglican cleric of Trinity Church in New York, responded to Paine on behalf of colonists loyal to the Crown with a treatise entitled The True Interest of America Impartially Stated.
+He pronounced "I find no common sense in this pamphlet, but much uncommon frenzy."
+He denounced the radical democracy promoted by Common Sense and proclaimed that "Limited monarchy is the form of government which is most favourable to liberty - which is best adapted to the genius and temper of Britons; although here and there among us a crack-brained zealot for democracy or absolute monarchy, may be sometimes found."